 Every year, young children around the world await the arrival of Santa Claus on Christmas Eve.
-In the same house are parents who wonder if this is the year their child begins to question the magical nature of Santa Claus.
+In the same house, some parents wonder if this is the year their child will question the magical nature of Santa Claus…

 Like a sleigh pulled by reindeer that power its flight

 And that Santa Claus visits each house in one night